valerieniemann/valerieniemann.github.io/_posts/2020-03-31-corona-silver.md

     <br>
     </p>

-This chart portrays some of the responses to these times, especially on the internet: in the headlines, tweets, Facebook posts, and addresses to the nation.
+This chart portrays some of the responses to these times, especially on the internet: in the headlines, tweets, Facebook posts, and White House briefings.
 The uncertainty elicits various responses.
 There are people who feel paralyzed with the confirmed-case counts; there are ambitious professionals counting every minute they can put towards their work instead of commute.
 There are still people, even leaders, in denial of the severity of this situation.

 I’ve identified with each point on this chart in my knowledge of the coronavirus and how it will impact the future.
 Recently I find myself rolling back and forth between “There’s more to this than I thought” and “Trust me, it’s complicated.”
 I’m not overly anxious in my day-to-day life, and I’m not a hyper-productive, hyper-performing human-being.
 Some days I feel lonely and uncertain.
 I recognize, however, that social-distancing has allowed me to make edifying lifestyle changes—-and if I can enjoy them, I believe others can too.